Growli

 Is lavender toxic to cats and dogs?

-Lavender is mildly toxic to pets.
+Lavender is toxic to pets.
 ASPCA lists lavender as toxic to cats, dogs, and horses due to linalool and linalyl acetate.
 Garden nibbles are low risk; concentrated essential oils and large ingestions cause vomiting and GI upset.

 What USDA hardiness zone does lavender grow in?